How Milk Thistle Can Transform Your Liver: 12 Scientific Facts

 In one study, the addition of milk thistle to an herbal concoction administered to help a type 2 diabetic patient literally made blood sugars plummet compared to the other mixture used without milk thistle.
 It’s no replacement yet for insulin or other medications, but it could be very enhancing to the diabetic diet or other life habit measures.

-MILK THISTLE MAY HAVE BENEFITS FOR OSTEOPOROSIS
+BENEFITS FOR OSTEOPOROSIS

 Not too many herbs claim benefits for the skeletal system.
 Then again, milk thistle may step up to the task.

 The research suggests it may do this by way of protecting the kidneys and improving their function, which in turn aids the body in expelling waste that wears away at the bones and skeleton.

 In addition to proper diet, milk thistle—when taken daily—may just be a bone health-boosting powerhouse.

 Genetic, cellular, and mitochondrial diseases are incredibly overlooked and misunderstood.
 Luckily enough, milk thistle may be at the forefront of herbs researched and recommended to support this microscopic and underestimated bodily system.

 A fascinating study was able to detect that milk thistle could help correct mitochondrial imbalances and diseases.

 What’s more, it was also linked to better, healthier, and more graceful aging.
 If mitochondrial health is a major concern, milk thistle may be a great choice for protection and support, though more studies are needed to prove this.

 Milk thistle is a key ingredient in our herbal formula, LVR-RENEW.

 Get Social – Like, Comment, Pin and Share!